 - A personal fundraising webpage

-- Reusable Haven swag bag filled with the necessities and more
+- Haven tote bag filled with the necessities and more

-- Toilets at the start of the race for charity team runners only
+- Toilets at the start of the race for nonprofit team runners only

-- A pre- and post-race gathering tent for runners and their families with healthy snacks and beverages.
+- Pre- and post-race gathering tent for runners and their families with healthy

-- Receive your own Haven CBHM Team T-shirt (stylish, functional, performance – a keeper!)
+- Haven CBHM Team T-shirt (stylish, functional, performance – a keeper!)

 - Transportation of personal items from the start of the race to the finish.

-*The $95 registration fee is due when you register to be on the Haven’s Team ($95 counts towards the $500 goal)
+*The $95 registration fee is due when you register to be on the Haven’s Team and

-Upper Valley Haven: To request a spot on the Haven team, please email Kristen Coats at firstname.lastname@example.org or visit our website for additional information: https://uppervalleyhaven.org/events/covered-bridges/
+To request a spot on the Haven team, please email development@uppervalleyhaven.

 - Promotional support for fundraising

-- Transportation of runner’s belongings from start to finish line
+- Transportation of your belongings from the start to the finish line